RetroDECK/ES-DE/FAQ.md

 ## Can ES-DE update itself automatically when a new release becomes available?

 There is a built-in application updater that works with the Linux AppImage releases.
-And if using the AUR release then updates are handled via the operating system's package manager.
+And if using the AUR release updates are handled via the operating system's package manager.
 Likewise if using RetroDECK, then ES-DE is updated as part of the overall RetroDECK Flatpak.
-For Windows and macOS only a version check and a notification window has been implemented, meaning the new release needs to be manually downloaded from the ES-DE website.
-The process to manually upgrade ES-DE is covered in the _Upgrading to a newer release_ section of the [User guide](USERGUIDE.md#upgrading-to-a-newer-release).
+For Windows and macOS the application updater will download the latest version (as of ES-DE 2.2.0) but you need to manually perform the upgrade.
+The process to upgrade ES-DE is covered in the _Upgrading to a newer release_ section of the [User guide](USERGUIDE.md#upgrading-to-a-newer-release).
 If you find the update notification messages annoying you can change the frequency of update checks between _Always_, _Daily_, _Weekly_, _Monthly_ or _Never_ from the _Other Settings_ menu.

 ## I can't find any game media links in the gamelist.xml files, where is this data stored?

-ES-DE works very differently compared to all other EmulationStation forks when it comes to handling of game media.
-There are no links in the gamelist.xml files, instead media files are simply matched against the ROM/game file names which makes for a much simpler, faster and completely portable setup.
+ES-DE works differently compared to all other EmulationStation forks when it comes to handling of game media.
+There are no links in the gamelist.xml files, instead media files are matched against the ROM/game file names which makes for a much simpler, faster and completely portable setup.
 Migrating game media from other EmulationStation forks (and potentially from other frontends as well) can be accomplished quite easily.
 See the next question below for more information.
 Make sure to also read the _Migrating from other EmulationStation forks_ section of the [User guide](USERGUIDE.md#migrating-from-other-emulationstation-forks) to avoid data loss if running ES-DE with existing data from another EmulationStation fork.

-## It seems like gamelist.xml files in the ROMs directory tree are no longer getting loaded as of ES-DE 2.0?
+## It seems like gamelist.xml files in the ROM directory tree are not getting loaded?

-Yes, to optionally read gamelist.xml files from the ROMs directory tree in previous releases was a mistake as it has caused a lot of confusion as well as invalid bug reports.
-As such the logic has now been changed to only read these files from .emulationstation/gamelists/ which is where they belong.
-If you insist on retaining the old logic you can do so by manually setting LegacyGamelistFileLocation to true in es_settings.xml as explained [here](INSTALL.md#settings-not-configurable-via-the-gui), but it's definitely not recommended.
+These files are not loaded by default as of ES-DE 2.0.0, only files placed in .emulationstation/gamelists/ are processed.
+If you insist on retaining the old logic of also looking for gamelist.xml files in the ROM directory tree then you can enable the LegacyGamelistFileLocation setting in es_settings.xml as explained in the _Settings not configurable via the GUI_ section of the [Building and advanced configuration](INSTALL.md#settings-not-configurable-via-the-gui) document.

 ## Why do I sometimes get error messages when scraping stating that files are less than 350 bytes in size?